elcicd/el-CICD-docs/tutorial.md

 ## Minimum Requirements
 If you install Red Hat CodeReady Containers, you will need to be able to allocate the following for the CodeReady Containers virtual machine:

-* 4 vCPUs
+* 8 vCPUs
-* 32GB RAM
+* 64GB RAM
-* 100GB Disk Space
+* 150GB Free Disk Space

-This was tested using the above minimum specs, but note that more is always better.
+This was tested using the above minimum specs, but note that more is always better.  el-CICD was developed with 16vCPUs and 96GB RAM in a small homelab.

-This tutorial does not setup a scanner component, and the default code does not execute a code scan during the build.
-This is left as an exercise for the user, either for a production install or to extend the tutorial.
+This tutorial does not setup a scanner component, and the default code executes non-functional code scan during the build.
+This will need to be implemented by the user when put into production.

+The user will also need sudo privileges to the machine running this tutorial.

 ## Install and Setup CodeReady Containers (CRC)
 Optional.
 If you have a working OKD or OpenShift cluster, then you may skip this step.